sfago2024/www/content/future/workshops.md

 ) }}

 {{ workshop(
-  name="WIFFY—What's in it for You?
-How to Influence Prospects to Become Members.", presenter="Elizabeth George, CMM"
+  name="WIIFM — What's in it for Me?
+How to Influence Prospects to Become Members", presenter="Elizabeth George, CMM"
 ) }}